 24. "Registrant" means any certified public accountant or firm that is registered with the board.

 (a) Business administration.

 (c) Computer science, information systems or data processing.

 (g) Business law.

 (j) Advanced oral communication.

-(m) Other courses closely related to the subject of accounting and satisfactory to the board.
+(m) Other courses that are closely related to the subject of accounting or that are satisfactory to the board.

 26. "Sole proprietor" means the owner of a sole proprietorship.